Cryptocurrency at Empower

 While all 3 of these platforms aim to simplify things through limited securities options, Acorns is the most limited on the IRA front.
 After answering questions about things like employment status and annual income, you are shown the retirement plan – Traditional, ROTH or SEP – and portfolio that Acorns’ algorithm has chosen.
 While you can request to switch from ROTH to Traditional, for example, you cannot choose the securities within.

 Both Empower and VOYA allow customers to choose how their funds are allocated across funds.
 In both cases, target date funds make up the majority of options with between 6 and 10 additional funds falling into small, medium and large cap along with international and fixed income securities.
-Also in both cases, there is a self-directed brokerage option that is run through TD Ameritrade offering a much broader pool of assets to work with.
+Also in both cases, there is a self-directed brokerage option that is run through Charles Schwab offering a much broader pool of assets to work with.

 Empower and VOYA are tied when it comes to available securities.
 They have identical self-directed options and nearly the same number of initial offerings broken out in very similar categories.